-A couple of weeks ago I discovered baking with psyllium husks, and have been experimenting ever since.
-This seedy cracker bread is in the same family as the Oat & Seed Rolls I shared last week but it’s deliciously dense, more like a cracker than a bread.
+I recently discovered baking with psyllium husks, and have been experimenting ever since.
+This super seed cracker bread is in the same family as the Oat & Seed Rolls I shared last week but it’s deliciously dense, more like a cracker than a bread.
 If you slice it up and bake the slices a second time on parchment paper, these crisp up and harden into crackers.
 I love them both as dense bread and as crispy crackers.

 - Dark & intense

 - Packed with nutritious seeds

 - Easily made gluten free by using gluten-free oats

 - Great for taking on-the-go or for travel

 - Versatile, use whatever nuts and seeds you have!